matthew-deal-rocketlab/useQueryWithCache/README.md

 ## useQueryWithCache Hook

+This hook is designed to simplify caching of GraphQL queries in Next.js applications.
+It provides a convenient way to manage localStorage caching, handle data fetching and caching logic, and provide loading and error states.

 The core functionality is provided by a custom React hook that:

 - Combines multiple queries into one request
 - Manages localStorage caching
 - Handles data fetching and caching logic
 - Provides loading and error states

+### Example Usage

 ```typescript
 const { data, loading, error, isFromCache } = useQueryWithCache<DataType>(